open-eid/libcdoc/doc/overview.md

 ## Key Features

-- Support for CDoc Versions: Handles CDoc 1.0 and 1.1 formats (CDoc 1.0, CDoc 1.1) as well as CDoc 2.0 (CDoc 2.0 Specification).
+- **Support for CDoc Versions**: Handles CDoc 1.0 and 1.1 formats (CDoc 1.0, CDoc 1.1) as well as CDoc 2.0 (CDoc 2.0 Specification).

-- Future-Proof Design: Includes support for workflows based on current and upcoming standard changes (CDoc 2.0 Draft), ensuring compatibility with evolving requirements.
+- **Future-Proof Design**: Includes support for workflows based on current and upcoming standard changes (CDoc 2.0 Draft), ensuring compatibility with evolving requirements.

-- Encryption Support: Provides functionality for encrypting and decrypting documents securely, including both online and offline decryption workflows.
+- **Encryption Support**: Provides functionality for encrypting and decrypting documents securely, including both online and offline decryption workflows.

-- Extended Encryption Schemes: Supports password-based encryption/decryption schemes, Smart-ID/Mobile-ID based encryption and decryption, as well as ID-card/smartcard encryption and other additional hardware security tokens.
+- **Extended Encryption Schemes**: Supports password-based encryption/decryption schemes, Smart-ID/Mobile-ID based encryption and decryption, as well as ID-card/smartcard encryption and other additional hardware security tokens.

-- Integration with eID Systems: Can be used alongside other components in the Estonian ID-card infrastructure, although it does not handle digital signatures.
+- **Integration with eID Systems**: Can be used alongside other components in the Estonian ID-card infrastructure, although it does not handle digital signatures.
+- **Cross-Platform Support:** The library is compatible with Windows, macOS, and Linux for desktop environments, as well as iOS and Android for mobile platforms.
+- **Multi-Language Support:** Offers Java and C# bindings using SWIG for cross-platform development.
+- **Command-Line Tool:** Includes the `cdoc-tool` utility for managing CDoc containers via the command line, refer to the [Tool](tool.md) document.

 For detailed workflows, refer to the [Usage](usage.md) document.